tidyverse/tidyr/README.md

 The goal of tidyr is to help you create **tidy data**.
 Tidy data is data
 where:

-1. Every column is variable.
+1. Every column is a variable.
 2. Every row is an observation.
 3. Every cell is a single value.